ABOUT STIs

 Gonorrhoea is a curable sexually transmitted infection (STI) caused a the bacteria (a type of germ) called Neisseria gonorrhoeae.

-It is the second most common bacterial sexually transmitted infection in the UK.
+It is the second most common bacterial STI in the UK.

 How could I get gonorrhoea?